-‘Amends’ by Adrienne Rich is a four stanza poem which is separated into sets of four lines.
+‘Amends’ by Adrienne Rich is a four stanza poem that is separated into sets of four lines.
 While Rich has chosen not to utilize a rhyme scheme in this piece, she has made use of other poetic techniques.
 For instance, she has chosen to repeat the short phrase, “as if” a number of times throughout the poem.
 These two words begin eight of the poem’s 24 lines.

 Additionally, Rich has chosen to use very little punctuation in the piece.
 In fact, the entire poem is comprised of one long, drawn-out phrase that runs from the first word to the last without a period.
 She made this choice in an effort to mimic the movements of the moonlight that features so prominently in ‘Amends.’
 It moves steadily over the earth, just as the reader will move steadily through the poem without any punctuation to halt one’s progress.